Arche Resonance Theory

 4.7 The Coupling Ratio at the Transition

-The trace-based geometric definition therefore gives g'g = 1sqrt3 at the transition point, not g' = g.
-The ratio is not introduced as a free empirical parameter; it is inherited from the relative generator count once each generator carries the same baseline metric weight.
+The trace-based geometric definition therefore gives g'g = 13 at the transition point, not g' = g.
+The ratio enters as a geometric inheritance from generator count once each generator carries the same baseline metric weight.

 4.8 What Has Been Established

 The difference between that value and the measured low-energy value is attributed to running between the geometric transition scale and the experimental scale.
-The core claim is that the weak mixing angle is not fundamental data to be inserted by hand, but a quantity rooted in the metric geometry of CP3.
+The central claim is that the weak mixing angle is fixed by the metric geometry of CP3.

 Section 5: Mass, Charge and Spin as Geometric Properties

 Section 4 completed the geometric derivation of the weak mixing angle within the Fubini-Study geometry of CP3.
-What has been established so far is a geometric domain with the correct symmetry group and electroweak structure.
-What has not yet been addressed is how physical states arise within that domain, and what determines their properties.
-A particle, in the framework, is not assumed: it must emerge as a stable structure of the projected Archeonic field.
-The three quantities that characterise any particle, mass, electric charge, and spin, must each be expressible as geometric invariants of that structure.
-This section identifies what those invariants are and derives the qualitative features of each from the geometry already established.
+The framework now possesses a geometric domain with the correct symmetry group and electroweak structure.
+The remaining question is how physical states arise within that domain and what fixes their properties.
+A particle is not assumed from the outset.
+It must emerge as a stable structure of the projected Archeonic field.
+The characteristic quantities, mass, electric charge, and spin, must therefore appear as geometric invariants of that structure.
+This section identifies those invariants and derives their qualitative features from the geometry already established.

 5.1 Resonant Interference Nodes

 The Ontological Fourier Transform projects the Archeonic ensemble onto CP3 as a superposition of wave expressions.
-In a generic region of the domain, these waves interfere destructively and no stable structure forms.
-In specific regions, phase-coherent constructive interference persists across time: the Archeonic waves reinforce rather than cancel, and a stable pattern forms.
+In a generic region of the domain, interference is destructive and no stable structure forms.
+In certain regions, phase-coherent constructive interference persists through time.
+The Archeonic waves then reinforce one another, and a stable pattern appears.

-The node is characterised by the shape of its amplitude envelope, by its transformation properties under the gauge symmetry of the domain, and by its rotational structure in the spatial projection.
-These three characteristics are mass, charge, and spin respectively.
-This identification is the structural claim of this section.
+The node is characterised by the form of its amplitude envelope, by its transformation properties under the gauge symmetry of the domain, and by its rotational structure in the spatial projection.
+These become mass, charge, and spin.
+That identification is the structural claim of this section.

-The detailed derivation of the mass spectrum, charge quantisation, and spin-statistics from the Fubini-Study metric of CP3 requires the full apparatus of geometric spectral theory applied to the Archeonic field equations, which are not yet fully developed.
-What can be established at this stage is that each quantity is geometrically natural, that it arises from a different aspect of the same metric structure, and that the framework contains the correct qualitative features in each case.
+The detailed derivation of mass spectrum, charge quantisation, and spin-statistics from the Fubini-Study metric of CP3 requires the full apparatus of geometric spectral theory applied to the Archeonic field equations, and those equations are not yet fully developed.
+At the present stage, one can still show that each quantity is geometrically natural, that each arises from a distinct aspect of the same metric structure, and that the qualitative architecture matches what physics requires.

 5.2 Mass as Spectral Eigenvalue

-The amplitude envelope of a resonant node is a function on CP3, and stationary normalisable configurations satisfy an eigenvalue equation for the Fubini-Study Laplace-Beltrami operator: DeltaFSψ = lambda ψ.
-The framework identifies mass through the relation m2 propto lambda, so mass is treated as a spectral property of the geometry rather than as an independent input.
+The amplitude envelope of a resonant node is a function on CP3, and stationary normalisable configurations satisfy an eigenvalue equation for the Fubini-Study Laplace-Beltrami operator: ΔFSψ = λ ψ.
+The framework identifies mass through the relation m2 λ, so mass appears as a spectral property of geometry itself.

-Because CP3 is compact, the spectrum of DeltaFS is discrete.
-Mass is therefore quantised by geometry alone.
-The known spectrum on CP3 has eigenvalues lambdak = 4k(k+3) for k = 0,1,2,ldots, and the multiplicities are fixed by PU(4) representation theory.
-The lowest non-zero mode is therefore lambda1 = 16, which is geometrically distinguished before any phenomenological scale matching is introduced.
+Because CP3 is compact, the spectrum of ΔFS is discrete.
+Geometry alone therefore quantises mass.
+The known spectrum on CP3 has eigenvalues λk = 4k(k+3) for k = 0,1,2,, and the multiplicities are fixed by PU(4) representation theory.
+The lowest non-zero mode is thus λ1 = 16, already distinguished before any phenomenological scale matching is imposed.

-Three features of this identification are immediate consequences of the geometry.
-First, the eigenvalue spectrum of the Laplace-Beltrami operator on a compact Riemannian manifold is discrete.
-The mass spectrum of the theory is therefore quantised as a direct consequence of the compactness of the geometric domain, without additional assumptions.
-Second, there is a smallest non-zero eigenvalue, corresponding to the lightest massive state; the massless states correspond to zero modes of the operator, which are the constant functions.
-Third, the eigenvalues are bounded below by zero and unbounded above, consistent with the observation that there is no upper mass limit in the particle spectrum.
-What remains open is the physical scaling that identifies those geometric eigenvalues with the observed particle masses.
+Several consequences follow at once.
+The eigenvalue spectrum of the Laplace-Beltrami operator on a compact Riemannian manifold is discrete, so the mass spectrum of the theory is quantised without further assumptions.
+There is a smallest non-zero eigenvalue, corresponding to the lightest massive state, while massless states correspond to zero modes of the operator, namely the constant functions.
+The eigenvalues are bounded below by zero and unbounded above, which accords with the absence of an observed upper mass limit in particle spectra.
+What remains open is the physical scaling that identifies these geometric eigenvalues with observed particle masses.

 5.3 Electric Charge as U(1) Winding Number

-The U(1) symmetry of CP3 acts as a global phase rotation on the coordinates, written schematically as zk mapsto eialpha zk.
+The U(1) symmetry of CP3 acts as a global phase rotation on the coordinates, written schematically as zk eiα zk.
 A resonant node responds to that action through its winding number around the U(1) fibre.
-That winding number is integer-valued, and it cannot change continuously without the node ceasing to exist as a stable configuration.
+That winding number is integer-valued and cannot vary continuously without the node ceasing to exist as a stable configuration.

 Electric charge is therefore interpreted topologically.
 Neutral states correspond to zero winding.
 Positive and negative unit charges correspond to opposite orientations of single winding.
 Higher integer charges correspond to multiple windings.
-Fractional charges of pm 1/3 and pm 2/3 arise from windings within a colour-triplet context, where the physical charge is shared across three components of an SU(3) representation.
-The prohibition on isolated fractional charges follows directly from the winding number argument: a fractional winding would require the amplitude to close after a fraction of a revolution of the U(1) fibre, which is topologically inconsistent for a single-valued function on the fibre.
-Quarks, which carry fractional charge, are geometrically understood as nodes that transform in the fundamental representation of SU(3), where the physical U(1) charge is a combination of the winding number and the SU(3) hypercharge assignment.
-Their confinement, the impossibility of observing an isolated quark, corresponds to the geometric fact that no fractional winding number can form a stable node in the absence of a compensating SU(3) configuration.
+Fractional charges of ± 1/3 and ± 2/3 arise within a colour-triplet context, where physical charge is distributed across three components of an SU(3) representation.
+The prohibition on isolated fractional charges follows from the winding argument itself.
+A fractional winding would require the amplitude to close after a fraction of a revolution of the U(1) fibre, which is topologically inconsistent for a single-valued function on the fibre.
+Quarks, which carry fractional charge, are therefore understood as nodes transforming in the fundamental representation of SU(3), where physical U(1) charge is fixed by the combination of winding number and SU(3) hypercharge assignment.
+Their confinement expresses the geometric fact that no fractional winding can form a stable node without a compensating SU(3) configuration.

 5.4 Spin as SU(2) Representation Content